Snowpark Container Services: Working with services

 In some cases, you might want Snowflake to consider the service ready (and forward incoming requests) even if fewer than the specified minimum instances are available.
 You can achieve this by setting the MIN_READY_INSTANCES property.

-Consider another scenario: During maintenance or a rolling service upgrade, Snowflake might terminate one or more service instances.
-This could lead to fewer available instances than the specified MIN_INSTANCES, causing the service to not be in a READY state.
-In such cases, you might want to set MIN_READY_INSTANCES to a value smaller than MIN_INSTANCES to ensure the service can continue accepting requests.
+Consider this scenario: During maintenance or a rolling service upgrade, Snowflake might terminate one or more service instances.
+This could lead to fewer available instances than the specified MIN_INSTANCES, which prevents the service from entering the READY state.
+In these cases, you can set MIN_READY_INSTANCES to a value smaller than MIN_INSTANCES to ensure that the service can continue to accept requests.

 Example